-- Site plan showing roofed and other impervious areas, treatment measure locations and drainage layouts including lines and connections. - Calculation of roof area, driveway and other impervious areas on site plan. - BASIX certificate for residential developments. - For commercial and industrial sites which are not covered by BASIX, a summary of water conservation measures to be applied on site, including an estimate of total water demands and expected savings associated with water conservation measures, as well as detail on how water demands will be managed and monitored. - When the Small Scale Stormwater Quality Model is used, a 'Certificate' issued by the model must be provided.
+- Site plan showing roofed and other impervious areas, treatment measure locations and drainage layouts including lines and connections. - Calculation of roof area, driveway and other impervious areas on site plan. - BASIX certificate for residential developments. - For commercial and industrial sites which are not covered by BASIX, a summary of water conservation measures to be applied on site, including an estimate of total water demands and expected savings associated with water conservation measures, as well as detail on how water demands will be managed and monitored. - The "Certificate" issued by the Small Scale Stormwater Quality Model. - Where more than one catchment has been used in the model include catchments and areas for the catchments on the site plan. - When the Small Scale Stormwater Quality Model is used, a 'Certificate' issued by the model must be provided.
 Note: Where more than one catchment has been selected in the model, the location and total area of each catchment is to be identified on the site plan. - Plans and cross-sectional drawings of stormwater treatment systems, showing inlets, outlets and overflow points (these may be prepared from standard drawings, with site-specific levels and dimensions included).